beetrootpaul/beetpx/README.md

 <img src="misc/beetpx_controls.png" width="640">

-The BeetPx engine supports a following sets of game buttons and their mappings from physical devices:
+The BeetPx framework supports a following sets of game buttons and their mappings from physical devices:

 | game button                         | keyboard               | DualSense controller | Xbox controller |